lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 # Possible extensions

+* Add the possibility of choosing the temperature and strand concentrations.
 * Extend the code to support multi-strand systems: this will also require to extend the dot-paren notation to also cover this case.
 * Add the possibility of choosing the NN model: you can, for instance, add support for one of the RNA models listed [here](https://rna.urmc.rochester.edu/NNDB/).
+* Add the possibility of visualising the melting curve of the given secondary structure (*i.e.* the yield of the secondary structure as a function of temperature).

 # Additional details